Bilateral Life Camp

 Accomplishments: competing in half-marathons, driving without assistive devices, rock climbing, gym workout

-*This event is ONLY for individuals with bilateral lower extremity limb loss and accompanying family members.
+*Bilateral Life Camp is ONLY for individuals with bilateral lower extremity limb loss and accompanying family members.
 It is not for prosthetists, therapists or other medical professionals as the scope of the daily sessions is designed for individuals with bilateral lower extremity limb loss.
 This event is not for individuals with bone anchored prosthetics.
+Due to the Covid19 Pandemic, it maybe necessary to cancel or reschedule this event.